YusakuNakajima/fake_joint/fake_joint_driver/README.md

 # fake_joint_driver

-This package contains a node to provide `hardware_interface::PositionJointInterface`, which simply loopback the command joint position to the actual position.
+This package contains a node to provide `hardware_interface::PositionJointInterface`, `hardware_interface::VelocityJointInterface`, and `hardware_interface::EffortJointInterface`, which simply loopback the command values to the actual feedback.
 In other words, it is faking a perfect joint controller.
-It can be used from ros_controllers such as JointTrajectoryController.
+It can be used from ros_controllers such as JointTrajectoryController, position controllers, velocity controllers, and effort controllers.
 You can check your own joint trajectories on rviz, without using Gazebo or others.

 ![Screenshot](doc/fake_joint_driver.png)